digitsensitive/Tiny4CPU/README.md

 ./tiny4cpu .../examples/counter.bin 1000
 ```

+Find some examples in the root examples folder.

 ## Instruction set architecture (ISA)

 Tiny4CPU has `16 opcodes` (operation code or instruction machine code), which are